 One construct that has proven particularly useful in tracing these crises to their roots has been that of cultural trauma.
 Developed as a concept by the Yale University Centre for Cultural Sociology, the theory of cultural trauma is related to, but also differs from, the study of individual trauma, in that it focuses on shocks to the collective tissue of a society.
 Examples of events that both induce and respond to cultural trauma, and that thereby produce crises in democracy, include: racialized persecution, violence and forced displacement; war and genocide; colonialism and decolonization; nationalism, ethnocentrism and revisionist interpretations of national heroic traditions; terrorism, fundamentalism and distorted nationalism; revolution; radical economic change, and market collapse; climate disaster, demographic shifts and more.

-This CHCI-Mellon Global Humanities Institute (GHI) will examine the crises of democracy through the prism of cultural trauma in a comparative global perspective.
-It will take place from 15 - 24th July 2019, at the Inter-University Centre in Dubrovnik, Croatia and will be open to 20 graduate students and emerging scholars.
-A distinctive feature of the summer institute will be the inclusion and active participation of those early career scholars in the workshops.
+This CHCI-Mellon Global Humanities Institute (GHI) examined the crises of democracy through the prism of cultural trauma in a comparative global perspective.
+It took place from 15 - 24th July 2019, at the Inter-University Centre in Dubrovnik, Croatia and was opened to graduate students and emerging scholars.
+A distinctive feature of the summer institute was the inclusion and active participation of those early career scholars in the workshops.
 The curriculum also builds in concrete channels to ensure the engagement of actors from academic and non-academic sectors.
-It will develop a contemporary frame of reference, incorporating relevant site visits into the Global Humanities Institute programme, for example to Sarajevo, Srebrenica, Mostar, and Belfast.
-Following the summer institute, there will be a meeting in Rio de Janeiro of the GHI partner institutions to reflect on the key learnings of the GHI and to follow up on publication plans, further funding applications, and how the learnings can be embedded in each institution.
+It developed a contemporary frame of reference, incorporating relevant site visits into the Global Humanities Institute program, for example to Sarajevo, Srebrenica, Mostar, and Belfast.
+Following the summer institute, there was a meeting in Brazil of the GHI partner institutions to reflect on the key learnings of the GHI and to follow up on publication plans, further funding applications, and how the learnings can be embedded in each institution.

 - Creation of an online open syllabus.